Davis Child Care Center is designed to meet the psychological, social, intellectual, and physical needs of 6 weeks to 8

 You and your child will receive personalized and professional attention.

 Welcome to the Rockin’ Rollers room.
-Our teachers, Deb, Alexus, and Jennifer, in our infant room, the Rockin’ Rollers, have been in the early child care field for over 30 years combined.
+Our teachers, Deb, Alexus, and Jennifer, in our infant room have been in the early child care field for over 29 years combined.
 We believe that warm and responsive care, which is provided in a clean, safe environment, is essential for the healthy development of your infant.

 We center our day on building a trusting relationship with each infant and their parents through daily communications.
-We have one teacher for every four infants.
 Our lessons revolve around your infant’s individual growth and development.
 Infants are constantly growing, learning and changing.
-Davis teachers delight in your infant’s every advancement and provide endless opportunities for development and discovery.
-We cuddle and rock, coo and sing, explain things and read stories; all while meeting the basic needs of your infant.
-When the time is right, we encourage them to roll, crawl, pull themselves up, vocalize, create and so on.
+Our Rockin’ Roller teachers delight in your infant’s advancements and provide endless opportunities for development and discovery.
+We cuddle and rock, coo or sing, explain things and read stories; all while meeting the basic needs of your infant.
+When the time is right, we encourage them to roll, crawl, pull themselves up, vocalize, and so on.

-We provide Parent's Choice Advantage Formula, infant rice and oatmeal cereal, and 1st and 2nd strained foods.
-Between the ages of nine months and one year, they progress to the Creeper Room.
+We provide Parent's Choice Advantage Formula, infant rice, oatmeal cereal, and 1st and 2nd strained foods.

 If you are intested in enrolling your child, please see our contact page to schedule a visit.
 Not every classroom is currently accepting enrollments.
 Some classrooms require full-time enrollment, while some accept part-time with set days each week.

 Welcome to the Creeper room, we will guide your young infant into the toddler world.
-Together the Creeper Teachers, Kathy (has a Child Development Associate Credential) and Rachel (Associates Degree in Early Childhood), have a combined experience of over 20 years in early childhood.
-Together we provide a safe, nurturing, caring and fun learning environment for your child.
+Together the Creeper Teachers, Kathy (has a Child Development Associate Credential) and Rachel (Associates Degree in Early Childhood), have a combined experience of over 25 years in early childhood, and provide a safe, nurturing, caring, and fun learning environment for your child.

 When your child is developmentally ready, we will introduce finger foods, eat meals from a dinner plate, and we start using a spoon and sippy cup.
 We include sign language during our mealtime conversations.

 To enhance our developing skills, there are push toys, pull string toys climbing blocks, and small activity tables to practice standing at.
-Cognitive and small muscle skills are developing while playing with toys like stacking rings, shape blocks, nesting cups, activities at the sensory table and through messy hands-on art activities.
+Cognitive and small muscle skills are developing while playing with toys like stacking rings, shape blocks, nesting cups, and activities at the sensory table, and through messy hands-on art projects.